 Many addicts and alcoholics suffer from co-occurring mental or emotional disorders, so we must ensure that these receive proper attention as well.
-Some people have reservations about taking anti-depressants or other medications, but we don’t do ourselves any favors by allowing mental illness to run our lives.
+Some people have reservations about taking anti-depressants or other medications, but we don’t do ourselves any favors by allowing a mental illness to run our lives.
 Sometimes we simply need to suck it up and accept that we need help, much as we did when we entered recovery.
+Dual diagnosis treatment programs are specially created to address the unique complexities of addiction in the face of a mental disorder.
 Additional tools such as meditation and counseling will also go a long way toward securing our mental and emotional health.
 If we aren’t doing everything we can to nurture our health, then we can’t be surprised when our emotions take a turn for the worse.

 Take a Few Steps Back